 Addiction, like many other health conditions, typically doesn’t occur overnight.
-Alcohol use disorder in particular is a condition that progresses, getting more and more severe over time.
+Alcohol use disorder (AUD) is a condition that progresses, getting more severe over time.
+In the United States, alcohol is legal and socially accepted.
+Many occasions – from after-work happy hour to Sunday football games –involve alcohol.
 What can start as a fun and relaxing way to unwind at the end of a long week has the potential to lead a person down a dark path toward addiction and physical and psychological dependence.
+Alcohol addiction treatment in Pittsfield, MA is offered by Vertava Health Massachusetts to help you or a loved one.
+For help understanding the stages of alcohol use disorder, call 888.655.0289 today.

-In the vast majority of cases, someone who suffers from alcohol use disorder (AUD) developed the condition over months or even years.
+In the vast majority of cases, someone who suffers from alcohol use disorder develops the condition over months or even years.
 Everyone’s unique biology, environment, and upbringing can play a role in how addiction can develop and affect their lives.
 The specific triggers, progression, and causes of addiction will always vary from person to person.
 That said, certain universal signs and symptoms begin to show themselves as a person progresses into AUD.

 To help clarify how alcohol use disorder can progress, medical professionals have outlined four stages of AUD: pre-alcoholic, early alcoholic, middle alcoholic, and end-stage alcoholism.